 Leader: Concha Bielza

 In this area a data set is analysed with statistical and machine learning techniques to extract useful information to be applied in different domains.
 Current issues of interest include: data streams, multi-dimensional supervised classification, multi-label classification, clustering in high-dimensional spaces, data imputation, feature subset selection using methods as Bayesian networks, regularization, classification by regression.
-Application domains are: neuroscience, biomedicine, agriculture, bioinformatics, computer vision, bibliometry, environment, industry, among others.
+Application domains are: neuroscience, biomedicine, agriculture, bioinformatics, sports, computer vision, bibliometry, environment, industry, among others.

 Leader: Juan A. Fernández del Pozo

 The optimization methods comprise hybrid and memetic algorithms, dynamic and adaptive optimization strategies, large-scale continuous and permutation optimization, combined heuristic optimization techniques and learning methods (machine learning and reinforcement learning), and distributed and parallel evolutionary algorithms.
-These approaches used combined strategies based on different optimization techniques, such as local search methods, genetic algorithms, evolutionary strategies and estimation of distribution algorithms.
+These approaches use combined strategies based on different optimization techniques, such as local search methods, genetic algorithms, evolutionary strategies and estimation of distribution algorithms.

 Leader: Pedro Larrañaga